tweedegolf/rust-training/book/src/advanced-syntax.md

 Follow the instructions in the comments of `exercises/2-foundations-of-rust/3-advanced-syntax/3-slices/src/main.rs`!
-Don't take too much time on the extra assignment, instead come back later once you've done the rest of the excercises.
+Don't take too much time on the extra assignment, instead come back later once you've done the rest of the exercises.
 ## Exercise 2.3.4: Ring Buffer

 This is a bonus exercise!
 Follow the instructions in the comments of